Fishermen spotted something shiny near a creek. It was the first step toward a ‘miracle’ - KTVZ

 “I looked over that bridge, and you can’t see it,” Fifield said.
 “I walked down on the east side of the terrain, and I am looking and I still couldn’t see it.”

-Had the fishermen not found him when they did, the man may not have made it, Fifield said.
+Had the fishermen not found him when they did, Reum may not have made it, Fifield said.

 “It’s cold tonight,” the sergeant said Tuesday.
 “I don’t believe he would’ve made it through the night tonight, that’s my personal opinion.”